silvest/GammaDDbar/README.md

 - **Nevents_pre** is the number of events used to thermalize the algorithm.
 - **Nevents** is the number of configurations of the parameters employed to reconstruct the posteriors.
 - **Output_name** is the name of the folder containing the results.
+- **CombType** is a number identifying the kind of beauty observables you want to include in the combination.
+Put '0' for only charged $B$ modes, '1' for only neutral $B$, '2' for only neutral $B_s$ modes and '3' for all the observables.
 - **Var_file** is the name of the file containing the parameters for which you want to store the 1D and 2D Histograms in the ROOT file.
+Examples are already stored in the "Variables" folder.

 New inputs and parameters can be added to the combination by editing the class ```MixingModel```.
 The data are stored using the classes ```dato``` and  ```CorrelatedGaussianObservables```.